-In the east, President Polk and the American newspapers saw this as an opportune time to take control of California.
+In the east, President Polk and the American news reporters saw this as an opportune time to take control of California.
 Polk's attempt to purchase the territory was unsuccessful; therefore, he was ultimately forced to declare war with Mexico.
 With the signing of the Treaty of Guadalupe Hidalgo on February 2, 1848, California formally became an American territory.
 Two years later, on September 9, 1850, California became the 31st state in the Union.

-James Marshall's discovery of gold in January of 1848 at Sutter's Mill, near the Nisenan village of Colluma (present day Coloma southeast of the Project Area), triggered the California gold rush.
+James Marshall's discovery of gold in January of 1848 at Sutter's Mill, near the Nisenan village of Colluma (present day Coloma southeast of the Project), triggered the California Gold Rush.
 By the end of that year, four-fifths of California's able-bodied men were mining in the gold fields (Robinson 1948).
 Initially, placer gold could be extracted by individual miners or small groups using simple hand techniques.
 Within a few short years, however, the easily mined placer deposits had been depleted and more complex, mechanized methods came into use.
-Hydraulic techniques allowed the mining of lower grade placer deposits but required an elaborate water management and delivery system that could only be developed and maintained with a large capital investment beyond the means of most individual miners.
-Thus, water companies and corporate mining ventures evolved, permitting large-scale hydraulic mining to continue until 1884, when the "Sawyer Decision" of the federal courts (named for U.S. Circuit Court Judge L. B. Sawyer) put an end to the environmentally destructive practice (Wagner 1970:37).

-The gold rush was in full swing along the Yuba River and other rivers in the region by 1850 (Kyle 1990).
+The Gold Rush was in full swing along the Yuba River and other rivers in the region by 1849 (Kyle 1990).
 The outlying areas also felt the impacts of the estimated 90,000 individuals who had made their way to the California mines by the end of 1849 (Holliday 1981).
 The streams flowing into the Sacramento River from the northern Sierra attracted hundreds of gold seekers.
 Additionally, many of the miners who failed to locate productive claims, or who chose to enter the trades supplying materials and provisions, were attracted to the area's many other resources.
-Agriculture, ranching and logging industries soon developed.
+Agriculture, ranching, and logging industries soon developed.
 Dry farming methods were used to grow wheat, and cattle grazed the open range.